 Monument 83 - Starting at Highway 3, the Monument 83 trail follows Chuwanten and Monument Creeks to Holdover Peak, site of an old American fire lookout, and an even older Canadian one.
 A long and steady uphill ski eventually affords a spectacular panoramic view.
 14km one way from Highway 3 Long steady climb, and back again.
-830m Lots of snow at the upper reaches but somewhat thin near the bottom.
-A good safe touring choice.
-Expect a fair amount of windfall on the upper half of the trail. and the second s Windy Joe - Similar in difficulty to Monument 83, but much shorter, Windy Joe also boasts an old fire tower at its summit.
+830m Lots of snow, and a good safe touring choice.
+Expect a fair amount of windfall on the upper half of the trail. as the second se Windy Joe - Similar in difficulty to Monument 83, but much shorter, Windy Joe also boasts an old fire tower at its summit.
 Start at the Similkameen trailhead and follow the river before intersecting the Windy Joe trail, and begin the ascent.
 7.7km one way from the Similkameen Trailhead Steady climb and back.
 650m Good coverage and a safe bet for a tour.
 Expect a few windfall.
 Poland Lake - Starting at the Ski Hill, head up (downhill) skiers right on the Horseshoe trail to the top of the hill, or pay a few bucks for a one-ride trip up the lift!
 From the top of the hill, follow the Poland Lake Trail to the lake, and see if you can find the shelter!
 5km one way from the top of the ski hill - add another 1km if starting at the bottom Steep climb from bottom of hill, then rolling to Lake.
 400m from bottom of ski hill Plenty of snow for touring; contact the ticket office at the ski hill for a one-ride ticket to the top.
 Still avalanche concern in some locations.